top of page

 Contemporary Pillars of the Swiss Model:

-The Lesson for Bohinj and TNP
+The Lesson for Bohinj

 The Swiss example proves that the preservation of Lake Bohinj does not require the end of farming; it requires a new economic contract.
 By compensating farmers for protecting the water—essentially paying for "clean water production" alongside "dairy production"—Bohinj can solve the nutrient problem at the source.
 It transforms a historical conflict into a modern, sustainable synergy.